Skip to Content Accessibility Information

 Board of Public Works approves funding for clean water and the Chesapeake Bay

-Board of Public Works approves funding for clean water and the Chesapeake Bay Grants will reduce pollution, improve water quality BALTIMORE (Jan.
-5, 2022) – The Maryland Board of Public Works approved nearly $3 million in grants today to reduce pollution and improve water quality.
-The Board is composed of Governor Larry Hogan, Treasurer Dereck Read the Rest…
+Board of Public Works approves funding for clean water and the Chesapeake Bay Grants and loans will reduce pollution, improve drinking water system BALTIMORE (May 11, 2022) – The Maryland Board of Public Works in Annapolis approved more than $7 million in grants and loans today to reduce pollution and improve a drinking water system.
+Read the Rest…

 Board of Public Works approves funding for clean water and the Chesapeake Bay